-During 2022/23, the Council faced significant financial pressures, the most significant being inflation, pay rises, cost of living and supply chain shortages.
-The Movement in Reserves Statement shows an overall increase in the Council's total General Fund balance of £15.152m for the year (mainly through concessionary funds of £32.163m without which would have been a decrease of £17.011m and reserves of only £14.683m), representing the movement in total balances from £31.694m in the prior year to £46.846m at the end of 2022/23.
+During 2023/24, the Council faced significant financial pressures, the most significant being inflation, pay rises, cost of living and supply chain shortages.
+The Movement in Reserves Statement shows an overall decrease in the Council's total General Fund balance of £29.114m for the year, representing the movement in total balances from £49.778m in the prior year to £20.664m at the end of 2023/24.
 This is shown in Table 2 with further analysis being reflected in Table 3 below.

-During the course of the year, uncommitted balances have decreased by £0.342m.
+During the course of the year, uncommitted balances have increased by £0.172m.
 The movement in Earmarked General Fund balances is outlined in Note 21, which reflects the movements attributable to, for example, previous financial commitments that have been, or are in the process of being finalised.